Originality of work

-Experiments with animals should comply with national legislation and local Institutional Review Board requirements and there should be a statement to this effect in the paper.
+Experiments with animals should comply with national legislation and local Institutional Review Board requirements and there should be a statement about this issue in the paper.
 In the absence of any national regulations, authors/reviewers can seek advice from the Editorial Office.
-For additional information on the reporting of work in animals, please see the ARRIVE Guidelines.
-In particular, please ensure that in your paper you state the site where the animal work has taken place, and where the ethics approval has been sought/obtained from.
+For additional information on the reporting of work on animals, please see the ARRIVE Guidelines.
+In particular, please ensure that in your paper you state the site where the animal work has taken place, and where the ethics approval has been sought/obtained.

-In addition, research where chloral hydrate is used as an anaesthetic will not be considered on the grounds that the agent does not provide analgesia and its use in animal experimentation no longer reflects best practice.
+In addition, research, where chloral hydrate is used as an anaesthetic, will not be considered because this agent does not provide analgesia and its use in animal experimentation no longer reflects best practice.

 (ii) Human experimentation